-Leo has saved me in October 25 2011 during the terrible flood, it won the International Award Loyalty of the Dog and all the newspapers and many television have spoken about its history.
+Leo has saved me in October 25th, 2011 during the flood when some people died, he won the International Award of Loyalty of Dog and many newspapers and television had spoken about his history.

 The dog had to be killed in Serbia has become a hero in Italy